Twipped/CurvyAndTrans.com/posts/2019-02-26.1023.D0C809/index.md

 Personally, computing gave me the opportunity to escape, to zone out and stop thinking about my life.
 I could delve into a problem and become absorbed by it, leaving my physical body behind.
 It was freeing.

+Neo works for a company named Metacortex.
+Meta, meaning "self-referential" and Cortex being the outer layer of the brain which houses conscious thought and human identity.
+Transition involves a deep introspection of who you are and how you interact with the world, as well as an interrogation of your past behaviors and present desires.

 ::: grid-row
 ![](../35.jpeg)
 ::: double